CritCatDigiPres/CritCatDigiPres.github.io/README.md

-## Curatorial Voice: legacy descriptions of art objects and their contemporary uses

-This 12-month project demonstrated how new knowledge about the curation and the content of image collections can be generated through computer-assisted analysis of curatorial art descriptions.
-Our focus was a [catalogue of 1.5 million words](https://en.wikipedia.org/wiki/Catalogue_of_Political_and_Personal_Satires_Preserved_in_the_Department_of_Prints_and_Drawings_in_the_British_Museum) written by the historian [M. Dorothy George](https://doi.org/10.1093/ref:odnb/45657) between 1935 and 1954 to describe 12,552 Georgian satirical prints.
-A novel mix of computational and art historical methods facilitated a comprehensive account of such material.
-This was the basis for addressing questions about George’s curatorial voice and, more generally, about the authorial voice of institutions in art historical discourse and the contemporary role of legacy descriptions in indexing and understanding image collections.
-Workshops with art historians, curators and digital Galleries, Libraries, Archives and Museums (GLAM) professionals served to promote digital research around image collections and to form a consortium for ongoing research.
+## Legacies of Catalogue Descriptions and Curatorial Voice: Opportunities for Digital Scholarship

+This 12-month project will develop a platform for a transformational impact in digital scholarship within cultural institutions by opening up new and important directions for computational, critical, and curatorial analysis of collection catalogues.
+Extensive digital and digitised sets of curatorial descriptions from legacy catalogues are increasingly available and we seek to realise their potential as valuable resources for cross-disciplinary research into curatorial practice, and for enhancing access to and analysis of collections at scale.

+Our pilot research will investigate the temporal and spatial legacy of a landmark catalogue: the 1.1 million word British Museum '[Catalogue of Political and Personal Satires](https://en.wikipedia.org/wiki/Catalogue_of_Political_and_Personal_Satires_Preserved_in_the_Department_of_Prints_and_Drawings_in_the_British_Museum)', which is the basis of related catalogue data at the Lewis Walpole Library and the British Library.
+We will demonstrate how methods combining corpus linguistic and archival research can be used to produce an empirical account of curatorial "voice" across a large catalogue.
+We ask questions about the enduring legacies of curatorial labour, methods for defining and highlighting curatorial voice, the role of digital scholarship in responding to the ways in which legacy descriptions work against contemporary ambitions of cultural institutions, and how to develop sectoral capability in digital scholarship.
+We will co-produce training materials and reports, deliver proofs-of-concept for changing how legacy descriptions are presented to diverse publics, and release transparent code, data, and methods to enable the reuse of our methods.

 ### People

-*Curatorial Voice* was a [Sussex Humanities Lab](http://www.sussex.ac.uk/shl/) project led by [James Baker](http://www.sussex.ac.uk/profiles/371022), Senior Lecturer in Digital History and Archives, [School of History, Art History and Philosophy](http://www.sussex.ac.uk/hahp/), [University of Sussex](http://www.sussex.ac.uk/).
+*Curatorial Voice* is a [Sussex Humanities Lab](http://www.sussex.ac.uk/shl/) project led by [James Baker](http://www.sussex.ac.uk/profiles/371022), Senior Lecturer in Digital History and Archives, [School of History, Art History and Philosophy](http://www.sussex.ac.uk/hahp/), [University of Sussex](http://www.sussex.ac.uk/).
 James has a background in the history of the printed image, archival theory, art history, and computational analysis.
 He is author of *The Business of Satirical Prints in Late-Georgian England* ([2017](https://www.palgrave.com/de/book/9783319499888)), the first monograph on the infrastructure of the satirical print trade circa 1770-1830.

-The project Co-I was [Andrew Salway](http://www.bbrel.co.uk/), Research Fellow in Digital Humanities, [School of Media, Film and Music](http://www.sussex.ac.uk/mfm/), [University of Sussex](http://www.sussex.ac.uk/).
+The project researcher [Andrew Salway](http://www.bbrel.co.uk/), Research Fellow in Digital Humanities, [School of Media, Film and Music](http://www.sussex.ac.uk/mfm/), [University of Sussex](http://www.sussex.ac.uk/).
 Andrew has 20 years’ experience of digital text mining and corpus linguistic methods in humanities research, and of project management.
 He previously applied corpus linguistic techniques to analyse the informational content of audio description (Salway, [2007](http://www.bbrel.co.uk/pdfs/Pre-edited%20version%20Audio%20Description%20a%20Corpus-based%20Analysis.pdf)) and co-developed a generalized system of image-text relations (Martinec and Salway, [2005](http://www.bbrel.co.uk/pdfs/06Martinec-Salway.pdf)).

-[Simon Wibberley](http://www.sussex.ac.uk/profiles/199343), Research Fellow in Digital Humanities and member of the Text Analytics Group ([TAG Lab](http://www.taglaboratory.org/)) at the University of Sussex, provided expertise in text classification during two '[sprints](https://www.drupal.org/sprints)' that used Method52 as a classification framework.
+More TBC!

 ### Publications

-#### Papers

-In peer review!

 #### Datasets